Finding Your Fit

 One of the best ways to find out more about potential majors and careers is to see what other students and alumni like you have done.
 Use these resources to find what Brandeisians intern, live, work and study at Brandeis and beyond.

-- Beyond Brandeis: Search the first destinations of Brandeis graduates within six months of graduation to get a sense of entry-level opportunities.
-Click on the "Majors to Industries" tab to get started.
+- Beyond Brandeis: Find where Brandeisians go!
+You can search the first destinations of Brandeis graduates within six months of graduation to get a sense of entry-level opportunities and how students apply their degrees.

 LinkedIn: Review profiles of Brandeis alumni and students to see sample career paths that match your interests.